 When I work with organizations to create or update their performance management systems, I start by asking to see their job descriptions.
 What I get in return is a mixture of job announcements and descriptions, unclear or incomplete descriptions, or an email saying that they don’t have any – yikes!
+Find out the difference between Job Descriptions vs. Job Announcements.

-Job descriptions hold employees accountable for their performance and help protect the organization from risk.
+A job description hold employees accountable for their performance and help protect the organization from risk.
 They essentially act as a contract between the employer and the employee, as they lay out tasks, responsibilities, physical requirements, classification and other important information needed to defend any overtime exemptions or to assist in conversations about accommodations.

 From those tasks and responsibilities emerge expectations and core competencies – that managers must articulate and enforce to drive employee performance.
 Without job descriptions managers can’t possibly communicate expectations effectively, and are left struggling to discuss areas in need of improvement.